philip-gai/kusto-script/README.md

 ## Usage

 First, authenticate with Azure using `Azure/login` and setup the Kusto CLI using [`philip-gai/setup-kusto`](https://github.com/philip-gai/setup-kusto).
 Then you can run an inline query or a a Kusto script using `philip-gai/kusto-script`.
 If you are running a script, make sure to run `actions/checkout` before `philip-gai/kusto-script` so your script is accessible by the action.
+You can also deploy functions and views by passing in `kusto-script-folders`.

 ```yaml
     steps: